drieschel/units-of-measurement/README.md

 ```

 ### Converting prefixes
 Imagine you have an application which can handle values in microgram (µg) but the provided data is in kilogram (kg).
-The data can get converted from kilogram to microgram easily with this component.
+The data can get converted from kilogram to microgram easily with the SI prefix converter component.

 ```php
 <?php